As a SaaS ITOM platform, the confidentiality, integrity, and availability of critical data are ensured.

 Physical access to the production area is controlled by biometric and smart card access.
 Access to data centers is restricted to authorized personnel with 24×7 security monitoring and CCTV surveillance across facilities.

-OpsRamp production environments are protected by 24×7 automated network-level intrusion prevention systems.
+Production environments are protected by 24×7 automated network-level intrusion prevention systems.
 IP and port-based firewalls continuously monitor authentication logs on Linux servers.
 Inbound and outbound traffic at various entry points is monitored and vulnerability checks are regularly performed on servers.
-In the event of a breach, more firewall rules are used to block the specific IP ranges, and passwords, encryption keys, and algorithms are changed.
+In a breach, more firewall rules are used to block the specific IP ranges, and passwords, encryption keys, and algorithms are changed.

-All passwords stored with OpsRamp are encrypted.
-User passwords in OpsRamp are a one-way hash for secure password storage.
-OpsRamp ensures two levels of password security for data in transit:
+All passwords are encrypted.
+User passwords are a one-way hash for secure password storage.
+Two levels of password security are provided for data in transit:

 - All communication between cloud and providers takes place over TLS.